 Niches and target audiences are equally important to businesses.
 Having a niche helps a business identify itself, whereas a target audience helps a business identify who its customers are.

 A niche is a business’s focus or specialization in products and services.
 For instance, a graphic designer who sells their printable templates might focus on the wedding signs niche.

 Lifestyle businesses work best when you can reach a global market, but you still need to have a particular target audience.
 For example, if you want to write online courses, decide who will be taking your courses.
 Will your course be for other business owners, or are you creating a homeschooling curriculum for stay-at-home parents?

 When solidifying your target audience, you’ll need to understand your buyer’s psychographic information, like personal values and beliefs, and demographic information, like age and occupation.
 These factors can help you offer better products and services and market your goods to that specific audience.

 Beyond identifying your niche, it’s wise to build your brand as well.
 A brand identity is all of the elements that help make a company who it is at its core.
 You want to build a brand image that will stick out to consumers and be memorable.
 Once you have an established brand, the harder it is to make adjustments.

 In building your brand, you’ll want to identify your business’s name, logo, and overall image.
+Choose a memorable business phone number.
 Take some time to work on this.
 Color psychology can help you understand how your image might make customers feel.
 Once complete, implement your brand elements across your digital platforms, like your company website and social media.